flaurida/laurails/README.md

 ## Configuring the Database

 Laurailsrecord uses a DBConnection class that works with SQLite.
-A database structure is defined in the lib/laurails/database.sql file, with some seeds included for example purposes.
-You may define your own structure in this file if you prefer.
+You may use the default database defined in the  [lib/laurails/hedgehogs.sql](./lib/laurails/hedgehogs.sql) file, which has some seeds included for example purposes.
+Alternatively, you may create your own database in the [lib/laurails/database.sql](./lib/laurails/database.sql) file, and simply change the database name in the [config file](./config/database.yml) to "database".
+Lastly, you can also create your own SQL file named whatever you wish, and update the config file accordingly to reflect the change.

 ## Additional Rack Middleware

-* AssetServer allows for static assets with .jpg, .png, .gif, and .html extensions located in the public/ folder to be served.
+* AssetServer allows for static assets with .jpg, .png, .gif, and .html extensions located in the [images folder](./app/assets/images) to be served.
+To use this, simply include an image tag in an HTML view, and make sure that the path is something like "app/assets/images/your_image.jpg".
 * Exceptions provides a detailed error message for Ruby errors.

 ## Getting Started